houtblok/CloudFlare-DDNS-Script/README.md

 The script is a Dynamic DNS updater for CloudFlare.
 It makes sure that your provided DNS records always point to your current public IPv4 address.

-I made this solution because I found existing solutions to be too much of a hassle to set up (requiring manual lookup of hidden Record ID and Zone ID through the API) or requiring many dependencies.
+I made this solution because I found existing solutions to be too much of a hassle to set up (requiring manual lookup of hidden Record IDs and Zone IDs for each domain through the API) or requiring many dependencies.

 This script is designed to be simple to use, you only need to provide the following:
 ```